 Magical Girl Lyrical Nanoha: Hayate Yagami has the last name Yagami, as in the Death Note example above, but it's written with the kanji for "eight gods."
 Still, Hayate is the mistress of the Book of the Night Sky.

 In the Italian dub of Saint Seiya, almost all of the bronze saints that serve Athena bear a constellation-related name since they're little children.
-As a kid, this troper would always ask himself how no one was able to predict that the child named "Pegasus" was going to win just that armor.
-And on both Lost Canvas and Next Dimension, it's revealed that the previous holy war's Pegasus saint was called Tenma, which is Japanese for "Pegasus".
+On both Lost Canvas and Next Dimension, it's revealed that the previous holy war's Pegasus saint was called Tenma, which is Japanese for "Pegasus".
 Justified in Lost Canvas, in that he was born destined to be the Pegasus saint, and his parents knew it.